Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Over-budget Solutions

 } Table~\ref{tab:overbud} shows the value of $h$ for each state whose MIP yields an over-budget solution.
 In particular, Texas, Nebraska, Georgia, Kansas, and Iowa need to obtain significantly more funding at the state level for opioid treatment facility expansion.
 Texas's solution is the most over budget, allocating 130 more facilities than the state has the budget for.

 This is because states with a larger number of counties tend to have more counties that currently have 0 treatment facilities.
-The solver needs to allocate at least 1 treatment facility to every county, which causes the solution to be over-budget.
-Figure~\ref{fig:GA_x_sol} shows an example of the over-budget solution for Georgia.
-The solution recommends that most counties should open 1 additional treatment facility, since these counties had 0 facilities initially.
+The solver needs to allocate at least 1 treatment facility to every county, which causes the solution to be over-budget. \thirdReviewChanges{Therefore, these over-budget solutions tend to recommend that most counties should open 1 additional treatment facility.}

 }